Nido (brand)

 Nido is a milk substitute powder and milk powder brand manufactured by Nestlé.
 It was introduced in 1944 in Switzerland.
 The range claims to offer "nutrition solutions for each stage of childhood".

 Overview

-The different varieties include instant dried whole, rather than skimmed or semi-skimmed, milk with Vitamins A & D. Nido is fortified with additional nutrients to those found in milk.
-Products described on the nestlenido.com Web site include Nido Fortificada (in spanish) (fortified) and a non-fat version, Nido 1+, fortified also with prebiotic fibre for children beyond early babyhood.
+The different varieties include instant dried whole milk with Vitamins A & D, and Nido Kinder 1+.

+Nido is fortified with additional nutrients to those found in milk.
+Nido Kinder 1+ is non-fat powdered milk that is fortified with Prebio 1, a prebiotic fibre that benefits a child’s digestive system.

 Nestlé says that Nido products are not suitable for children of under 1 year of age.
 Although there is no age recommendation apart from the minimum age restriction of 1 year, marketing is featured around children over three years of age with the tagline "Nutritious Milk for Growing Kids".

 Nido Fortificada contains: whole milk, soy lecithin, vitamins A (as acetate), C, and D3, iron (as ferric pyrophosphate), and zinc sulfate.